pachyderm/docs/content/latest/concepts/data-concepts/branch.md

 A branch also stores information about [provenance](../provenance), the other branches it uses as input and which rely on its output.
-These branch relationships are how Pachyderm knows which data each pipeline relies on, and which branches and repos should be included in each commit.
+These branch relationships are how MLDM knows which data each pipeline relies on, and which branches and repos should be included in each commit.

 Each branch has a `HEAD` which references the latest commit in the branch.
-Pachyderm pipelines look at the `HEAD` of the branch for changes and, if they detect new changes, trigger a job. **When you commit a new change, the `HEAD` of the branch moves to the latest commit.**
+MLDM pipelines look at the `HEAD` of the branch for changes and, if they detect new changes, trigger a job. **When you commit a new change, the `HEAD` of the branch moves to the latest commit.**